The best wills and estates lawyers in Canberra

 Why should I hire a wills and estate lawyer?

-While DIY and "simple" wills do exist, there are numerous and specific requirements that determine the legitimacy of wills - an improperly drawn will can invite challenge and dispute.
+While DIY wills do exist, there are numerous and specific requirements that determine their legitimacy, and an improperly drawn one can invite challenge or dispute.
 A wills and estate lawyer is fully trained in the construction and management of wills, and will be able to ensure that your will is properly and legitimately drawn up so as to avoid any headaches down the line.

 Do I need a will?